 Though there are many ways to make your Amazon business sustainable, the following areas tend to be the ones most businesses focus on:

-- Waste reduction: For example, you can reduce your paper needs by using e-billing, or saving documents to your hard-drive, rather than printing them out.
+- Waste reduction: For example, you can go paperless with e-billing or by saving documents to a hard drive rather than printing them out.

 - Pollution prevention: This means buying and using energy-efficient devices, like laptops, light bulbs, and printers.